CodecoolBase/diligent-academy-self-study/tasks.md

 If the operands are not numbers or `a` or `b` is missing return a `400` response code with the Fastify's built-in validation error message.

+If the operands in the path are not one of `add`, `subtract`, `multiple`, `divide` respond with `400` status code with the Fastify's built-in validation error message.

-Make sure you provide the proper reply scheme (serialization).
+Make sure you provide the proper reply scheme for `200 OK`(serialization).

 Taking into account the separation of concerns clean coding principle, how would you organize the calculation logic?